 3. Select OpenVMS Cluster or OpenVMS system.
 If you have both OpenVMS Cluster systems and nonclustered nodes in your environment, you can choose either one.
-To get started, you might find it convenient to make the display name the cluster or node name.
+To get started, you might find it convenient to make the display name the cluster or node name, as shown in the example below.